Major Depressive Disorder (MDD) & Addiction

 Unfortunately, the social stigma of depression and other mental illnesses is just one of many reasons people fail to obtain proper treatment for the disease.
 If you or a loved one suffer from depression and/or addiction, treatment can help and insurance generally covers at least part of the cost.

-If you or a loved one are struggling with depression and addiction, call American Addiction Centers (AAC) at .
+If you or a loved one are struggling with depression and addiction, call American Addiction Centers (AAC) .
 Speak to a caring and knowledgeable admissions navigator, who will listen to you, answer your questions, and explain your options.
 All AAC facilities, located throughout the United States, offer co-occurring disorder treatment to help with depressive and substance use disorders.
 Let us help you begin your recovery journey today.

 Other Helpful Resources